 - Map(s) of the area

-- Medical supplies (hearing aids with extra batteries, glasses, contact lenses, syringes, cane)
+- Medical supplies (e.g., hearing aids with extra batteries, glasses, contact lenses, syringes, or a cane)

 - Games and activities for children